Sakae28/XHSScraper/README.md

     # User input.
 MUST CHANGE BEFORE RUNNING
     # Make sure the name is correct and can be searched
     KEYWORD = ["麦当劳", "索尼"]

+    # Switch the mode to decide whether to crawl extra info for notes and posts
+    # Default is False.
+Turn it to True to get extra info.
+    EXTRA_NOTE_INFO = False
+    EXTRA_POST_INFO = False
     ```